Management's Discussion and Analysis of Financial Condition and Results of Operations

-The company's future results will depend in part on its ability to grow outsourcing.
+The company's future results will depend in part on its ability to take on, successfully implement and grow outsourcing operations.
 The company's outsourcing contracts are multiyear engagements under which the company takes over management of a client's technology operations, business processes or networks.
 In a number of these arrangements, the company hires certain of its clients' employees and may become responsible for the related employee obligations, such as pension and severance commitments.
 In addition, system development activity on outsourcing contracts may require the company to make significant upfront investments.
 The company will need to have available sufficient financial resources in order to take on these obligations and make these investments.

 Recoverability of outsourcing assets is dependent on various factors, including the timely completion and ultimate cost of the outsourcing solution, and realization of expected profitability of existing outsourcing contracts.
 These risks could result in an impairment of a portion of the associated assets, which are tested for recoverability quarterly.